 Problem: Multiple TIF files created

-Large exports automatically split into tiles.
+Large Let's talk about how to make our exports run smoothly.
+Exports automatically split into tiles.
 This is normal!

 // In your GIS software, use "Mosaic to New Raster" to combine them